APPLICATION PROCEDURE - PHASE ONE

 The Letter of Intent

 The first step in the proposal process is the submission of a letter as outlined below.
-The Foundation will accept only one letter of intent per twelve month period per investigator.
-On the basis of this letter, the Whitehall Foundation's scientific advisory staff will determine whether or not the proposed research project will continue to the application process.
-Support will not be provided to individuals who receive or expect to receive substantial support from other sources.
+The Foundation will accept only one letter of intent per twelve-month period per investigator.
+On the basis of this letter, the Whitehall Foundation's scientific advisors will determine whether or not the proposed research project will continue to the application process.
+Grants will not be awarded to individuals who receive or expect to receive substantial extramural support.

 The following information must be included as listed below: